nils-soderman/pyfbsdk-stub-generator/README.md

 ## What are stub files?

-Stub files (`.pyi`) provide type information for Python modules, enabling better IDE support with autocompletion, type checking, and docstrings.
+Stub files (`.pyi`) provide type information for Python modules, enabling better IDE support with auto-completion, type checking, and docstrings.

 ## Pre-generated stubs
+### Manual Download

+Pre-generated stubs can be manually downloaded from the [generated-stub-files](https://github.com/nils-soderman/pyfbsdk-stub-generator/tree/main/generated-stub-files) folder

+### Installation via pip

-Pre-generated stubs can either be manually downloaded from the [generated-stub-files](https://github.com/nils-soderman/pyfbsdk-stub-generator/tree/main/generated-stub-files) folder or through pip _(replace 2026 with your MotionBuilder version)_:
+You can install the stubs through pip _(replace 2026 with your MotionBuilder version)_:
 ```bash
 pip install motionbuilder-stubs==2026.*
 ```